 The fiscal year for the Town begins on July 1 of each year and ends on June 30 of the following year.
 The Town budget process is a systematic process that begins with the assessment of property values by the County Auditor.
 Based upon this information, the Finance Director estimates property tax revenues, and all other revenues of the Town.
 Taking into account all revenue of the Town, a "preliminary revenue budget" is established by the Finance Director.
 Each Town department head is then requested to prepare its budget and provide justification for significant expenditure requests.
-The Town Administrator relates to affected departments any new initiatives that Town Council has asked him to pursue.
-As departmental budgets are submitted to the Finance Director, they are compiled and submitted to the Town Administrator recommends the budget to the Town Council, highlighting new initiatives, major projects planned, personnel changes, and major capital acquisitions.
+The Town Administrator relates to affected departments any new initiatives that Town Council has asked her to pursue.
+As departmental budgets are submitted to the Finance Director, they are compiled and submitted to the Town Administrator for review.
+After consulting with the Finance Director and the Department Head the Town Administrator recommends the budget to the Town Council, highlighting new initiatives, major projects planned, personnel changes, and major capital acquisitions.
 The Town Council reviews the draft document, considers the Administrator's recommendations and executes the budget into its final form.
 The budget then has two public readings by Town Council and one public hearing before its adoption.
 In order to modify the original ordinance adopting the budget, formal action must again be taken by ordinance with due notice provided.